What you’ll get

 - Personal expenses (foods, drinks, tips).

-*Please provide us with your age in the “Your message” section in oder that we can serve you better.
+- Please provide us with your age in the “your message” section in order that we can serve you better